 Now head over to the Container Registry and click on

 Projects > test-123.
 You will see the Docker image you just pushed added to the repository’s container registry!

 These were a just a few Docker commands we explored, to learn all the Docker commands available, take a look at the Docker documentation and a sample Docker workflow:

 Important Note: NEVER run a Docker image you don’t know about.
+This is a major security issue.
 Only run a dockerfile from a trusted page and make sure to examine its source code!